gofrontier-com/frontierdigital.github.io/content/home/section1.md

-##### DevOps for the Digital Frontier

-A hard working Cloud platform is the strong foundation that gives you the capabilities to tackle the challenges that come with being a successful business.
+##### Start your ascent

-Growing your company is an adventure; but it’s more akin a long distance trek that a day of Skydiving.
+Moving to the cloud is an adventure but it’s more akin to a long distance trek than a day of skydiving.
+With a strong foundation - automation, security, observability and cost management - your cloud platform can deliver value at regular milestones.
+We can help you start your ascent.
-For long term success you need software that grows and adapts to your changing requirements - you get bigger, it gets smarter.